 - lower systolic and diastolic blood pressures

 - slower increase in coronary calcium

-In theory, this appears to show Juice Plus might slow down some aspects of heart disease.
-One problem with this study however was the lack of a placebo group.
-Interestingly hemoglobin A1C –a marker of diabetes progression – also decreased significantly.
+In theory, this appears to show JP might slow down some aspects of heart disease.
+One problem, however, was the lack of a placebo group.
+Interestingly hemoglobin A1C –a sign of diabetes – also decreased.
 That is good.

-Eating high fat meas can causes vasoconstriction (closing up) of blood vessels.
+Eating high-fat meals can cause vasoconstriction (closing up) of blood vessels.
 This is bad.
 In an attempt to see if Juice Plus might help reduce this from happening, researchers in 2003 devised a study where they took 38 healthy people and split them into the following 3 groups:

 - Juice plus only group

 - Juice Plus + vineyard blend (Vineyard Blend contains grape and berry extracts)

 After 4 weeks, those taking either JP alone or JP and the Vineyard Blend had less vasoconstriction after eating a high-fat meal, compared to people who took a placebo.
 In addition, the fruit/vegetable concentrate promoted a small (but significant) reduction in cholesterol levels after 4 weeks (cholesterol changed from 184 to 172).